 The CERT course is taught by a trained team of first responders who have completed a CERT Train-the Trainer course conducted by their state training office for emergency management, or FEMA's Emergency Management Institute (EMI) located in Emmitsburg, Maryland.

 - Disaster fire suppression

 - Light search and rescue operations

 - CERT and terrorism

 - Disaster psychology

 - Final disaster scenario

-The class is 24 hours long and is taught once a week for 3 hours for 8 weeks.
-Classes are taught twice a year, once in the fall and once in the spring.
+The basic CERT Certification class is free to USU employees and is 24 hours long.
+It is taught once a week for 3 hours over an 8 week period.
+Classes are usually taught once a year in the spring.
 Space is limited to 30 students.
 Safety equipment (backpack, vest, helmet, gloves, and goggles) is provided for each student.
-If you are interested in participating in the USU CERT program, please contact Judy Crockett at (435) 797-0807 or by email at firstname.lastname@example.org
+Once you are CERT certified, it is recommended that you attend periodic free CERT Refresher classes.
+If you are interested in the USU CERT Certification, or USU CERT Refresher Classes, please contact Judy Crockett at (435) 797-0807 or by email at email@example.com